-According to table 2, the mean value of knowledge is 4.69, skills are, 3.23 as well as the attitudes/values is 4.75.
-Thus, it decided that most of secondary school teachers were conscious about knowledge as well as attitudes compares with skills components of peace education.
+According to table 2, the mean value of knowledge is 4.69, skills is, 3.23as well as the attitudes/values is 4.75.
+Thus, it decided that most of secondary school teachers were conscious about knowledge as well as attitudes compare with skills components of peace education.